 The threat from cyberattacks is very real and can endanger your business continuation.

 Nearly half (46%) of UK businesses and almost one-third (29%) of US businesses report having experienced a data breach in the past year.
 And the damage can be huge.
-In fact, the 2017 Official Annual Cybercrime Report sponsored by Herjavec Group estimates cybercrime damage to hit $6 trillion annually by 2021.
+In fact, the 2017 Official Annual Cybercrime Report published by Cybersecurity Ventures and sponsored by Herjavec Group, estimates cybercrime damage to hit $6 trillion annually by 2021.
 To put that in perspective, that is more than Japan’s entire GDP output last year.

 While organizations today have the luxury to choose from a great many tools to protect their data and infrastructure, they still must deal with the biggest weakness in their cyber defense – their employee base.
 You see, cybersecurity is, most of all, a people issue.